tmcgrath/cassandra-ingest/README.md

 Let's work backwards.
 What does the end result of bulk loading into Cassandra from a RDBMS with StreamSets look like?

-In the following screencast, I demonstrate how to run provided StreamSets pipeline.
+In the following screencast, I demonstrate how to run the provided StreamSets bulk load pipeline.
 Along the way, we'll review the before and after state of the mySQL database and Cassandra.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=jGj1yGxmHdI"><img src="images/cassandra-ingest-with-streamsets-part-1.png" alt="Cassandra Ingest from RDBMS with StreamSets Part 1 Screencast" /></a>